Do you know what this is?

 On October 14, 2012, Felix Baumgartner, the Austrian skydiver, jumped out of a hot air balloon floating in the stratosphere.
 He basically jumped toward the Earth from space.

 He fell down 24 miles at 843 mph.
-He broke Mach one and three while simultaneously breaking three world records: first human to break Mach one without any engineered vehicle, world’s highest balloon travel, and highest jump.
+He broke Mach 1 and 3 while simultaneously breaking three world records: the first human to break Mach 1 without any engineered vehicle, world’s highest balloon travel, and highest jump.

 Never has anyone done this before.